jinaga/jinaga_com/src/content/documents/02-steps/04-client-side-steps/01-reference-client-library.md

 });
 ```

-Pull it all together with an `app.js`:
+Pull it all together with a `src/client/app.js`:

 ```javascript
 requirejs.config({